rackerlabs/support-how-to/content/how-to/exchange/rackspace-directory-sync-administrators-guide/index.md

 your email accounts every five minutes.
 You can also click **Sync Now** to synchronize immediately.

-Directory Sync synchronizes one-way only.
+Directory Sync synchronizes only one-way.
 It does not synchronize information from Hosted Exchange or Rackspace Email back to your Active Directory.
-If you change any information, such as passwords, by using Outlook&reg; Web App or Control Panel, your mailboxes are not synchronized with Active Directory.
+If you change any information, such as passwords, by using Outlook&reg; Web App or Control Panel, it does not synchronize you mailboxes with Active Directory.

 #### Domain names